Revolve Solid

 How many degrees to rotate.
 Common choices:

-- Any custom angle for partial features
+Or any custom angle for partial features

 Symmetric

 Enable this to revolve equally in both directions from the sketch.
-Your specified angle gets split in half - rotating both ways from the starting position.
+Your specified angle gets split in half, rotating both ways from the starting position.

 Bidirectional Angle